Building a Jamstack blog with free Cloudflare hosting and SEO

 Let's configure our environment variables:

-Create a file named
+- Create a file named

 .env

-Add your Base URL variable like this:
+on the project's root folder. - Add your Base URL variable like this:

 Note: You can use your custom domain or wait for the hosting configuration, Cloudflare Pages will assign a free domain for your project, something like project-name.pages.dev

-Open nuxt.config.js
+Open nuxt.config.ts

 and make sure to have the following configurations: